State Revolving Loan Fund Gains Momentum in Congress

 A: Storms and floods are not confined to any one state or region.
 Every state in the nation has suffered flood losses at some level, and we all share an interest in the collective safety of our citizens and protecting taxpayer dollars.
 The state revolving loan program will save lives and dollars by supporting projects to lower flood risk, making flood risk reduction common practice in building and growing local communities.
 Flood insurance policyholders will benefit from lower insurance premiums as their risks are reduced, and communities will avoid the loss of business and other economic disruptions associated with flooding.
 These are benefits everyone can get behind.

 A: Current programs fall short of our needs.
 Two key federal grant programs support projects aimed at reducing risk: the Hazard Mitigation Grant Program and the Pre-Disaster Mitigation Grant Program.
 The first is available only after disaster strikes, and the second has never been funded adequately.
 Taken together, these existing programs have not been enough to close the nation’s flood preparedness gap.
-The federal government has spent at least $280 billion on disaster assistance in recent years, but far less has gone toward mitigation.
+The federal government has spent more than $300 billion on disaster assistance in recent years, but far less has gone toward mitigation.

 In addition, the revolving loan fund program is a tested model that many states and municipalities have experience using.
 These programs have been applied to affordable housing, renewable energy, clean water, energy efficiency, and other community interests.
 For example, the Clean Water State Revolving Fund program finances improvements to wastewater infrastructure.
 Since its inception in 1987, the program has leveraged $42 billion in federal funds for $126 billion worth of clean water infrastructure.
 Such a program would offer similar benefits for flood mitigation.
 While a new flood mitigation fund would likely start with a modest amount of federal funding, the value of those dollars would grow as they are matched by state shares, private investments, and revolving loan payments.